Venomena/AIs_opinion_on_the_news/README.md

 - Python 3.x
 - Flask
-- Other dependencies which will be listed in `requirements.txt`
+- Other dependencies at `requirements.txt`
 - You need Ollama to be installed

 ### Installing